jakobib/hypertext2019/short-version/an-infrastructure-agnostic-model-of-hypertext.md

 d) user interfaces to navigate and edit hypertexts

-With documents as primary elements, document identifiers are a preferred over servers and users.^[OpenXanadu also uses plain URLs as part if its edit list format [@Nelson2014].]
+With documents as primary elements, document identifiers are a preferred over servers and users (OpenXanadu uses plain URLs as part if its edit list format but these links may break [@Nelson2014]).
 Canonical sources of documents (authorship) could be implemented with blockchain or other trusted logfiles.
 User interfaces highly depend on use-cases and data formats anyway.
 What's needed for xanalogical hypertext systems are efforts to understand, normalize and process file formats in order to implement and popularize an ecosystem of content locators and edit lists.
 References to existing technologies show that hypertext as envisioned by Ted Nelson can be integrated into current information infrastructures, especially the Internet and the Web.

 <!-- TODO: link to traces of transclusion links that have been processed to
 this paper.
 See <https://github.com/jakobib/hypertext2019> and XXX for details